phara0n/ecarv1/docs/DEPLOYMENT_GUIDE.md

 - Domain names configured in DNS (api.ecar.tn and admin.ecar.tn)
 - Open ports: 80, 443

+## SSL Certificates with Let's Encrypt

+Both deployment methods use **Let's Encrypt** to automatically obtain and renew SSL certificates.
+This ensures:
+- Free, trusted SSL certificates
+- Automatic renewal every 90 days
+- HTTPS for secure communication between clients and servers

+Let's Encrypt is integrated into the deployment scripts, so no manual certificate management is required.

 ## Option 1: Docker Deployment

 The Docker deployment method is recommended for most environments as it ensures consistent setup across different servers.